pytchlang/pytch-tutorials/gardening/tutorial.md

 ## Randomly select a flower seed

 Now that we have five different soil clones visible on the stage, we can start to randomly change how each clone starts in the simulation.
-To do that, we can use a randomly generated number change the costume of our sprite right before we clone it to look like either daisy seeds, rose seeds or an empty piece of soil.
+To do that, we can use a randomly generated number to change the costume of our sprite right before we clone it to look like either daisy seeds, rose seeds or an empty piece of soil.
-This way, everytime we run our project, each `Soil` clone has a chance to start with one of these three costumes.
+This way, every time we run our project, each `Soil` clone has a chance to start with one of these three costumes.

 {{< learner-task >}}

-Add a new variable called `rng` to the for loop which will store a randomly generated number between `0` and `100` as its value.
+Add a new variable called `rng` to the for loop which will store a randomly generated number between `0` and `4` as its value.

 {{< learner-task-help >}}